"Whose sins you shall forgive are forgiven them, and whose sins you retain are retained." John 20:21

 When we present ourselves for the sacrament we must be of open heart and open mind.
 We cannot change without coming to recognize where it is in our lives that we have sinned.
 We must first review our lives with complete honesty.
 Then we say aloud our sins before the priest who is acting in Persona Christi (in the person of Christ).
 The priest then gives absolution which takes away the sins but doesn't repair all the damage that sin may have caused.
 So in addition to contrition and confession, we are given a penance in order to make restitution or amends for our sins.

-Confessions at St. Pius X are on Saturdays at 3:30 p.m. and by appointment.
+Confessions at St. Pius X are on Saturdays at 3:30 PM, Tuesdays from 6 PM to 7 PM, and by appointment.
 Please check the bulletin for extra confession times during Advent and Lent.

-First Communion classes celebrate their First Reconciliation during the months of January and February.
+First Communion classes celebrate their First Reconciliation during January and February.